Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 We have failures of top-down empathy play out in GainesVille, when IDEO tried their Design Thinking method to create solutions for large scale communities.
 It didn't work, because of many interdependent systemic reasons outside of the designer's control.
 This failure carried the same hubris of design students who think they can solve the climate crisis through an app.
 What *participatory design* wants to achieve is to make the designer the "facilitator" of solutions for communities who then work with the designer to solve their problems.

 The question is, how do we really build these solutions?
-Hence *modulative*  as opposed to modular.
+Hence *modulative*  as opposed to modular (modulation is basically changing the properties of a system.
+For example, if you turn up the AC in your house, you are modulating the temperature)

 > <!--StartFragment-->
 >